Data Science Careers in Action: Putting a Master’s to Work

 Many organizations have less room than usual to experiment.
 They need tangible results.
 One graduate reports that his consulting duties have been refocused on organizational data governance, as these governance issues are perceived to be a primary roadblock to effective implementation of AI projects.

 As these illustrations show, keeping the focus on producing organizational value remains essential.
-While this is not new, there is a now a sense of urgency.
+While this is not new, there is now a sense of urgency.

 Plenty of room remains for advanced work, such as natural language processing.
 Indeed, several of our alumni are active in fields such as this.
 But, applying data science techniques to everyday problems is the core work to be done.
 The path to value must now be clearer than ever.